 The following is a description of compensation we may pay to our Manager and its affiliates or in connection with the proceeds of the offering.
 These compensation arrangements have been established by our Manager and its affiliates and are not the result of arm's-length negotiations.
+We have entered into a Management and Advisory Agreement with our Sponsor to provide certain asset management services whereby our Sponsor may be entitled to all or a portion of the fees included below.
 Services for which our company engages our Manager or its affiliates and which are not described below will be compensated at the market rate.
 Fees payable to our Manager or its affiliates in excess of the rate set forth in this section will require the affirmative consent of a majority of the Bonds.
 Our Manager or an affiliate may elect to waive or defer certain of these fees in its sole discretion.
-This table assumes that the maximum offering amount of \$50,000,000 in the aggregate is raised.
+This table assumes that the maximum offering amount of \$75,000,000 in the aggregate is raised.

-Form of Compensation ompensation Description

-Offering and Organization Stage:

-O&O Fee: Our Manager will receive the O&O Fee equal to 2.00% of gross proceeds.
+Form of Compensation Description Estimated Amount of Compensation Offering and Organization Stage: O&O Fee: Our Manager will receive the O&O Fee equal to 0.50% of gross proceeds.
 The Manager will pay our actual organization and offering expenses out of the O&O Fee and will be entitled to retain as compensation the excess, if any, of the O&O fee over actual organization and offering expenses.
-To the extent organizational and offering expenses exceed 2.00% of the gross proceeds raised in the offering, our Manager will pay such amounts without reimbursement from us. \$1,000,000

-Operating Stage:

-Asset Management Fee: Our Manager will be paid an annual asset management fee of 1.75% of the total principal amount of the Bonds outstanding.
-The asset management fee will be paid quarterly in advance. \$875,000 per year

-Disposition Fee: Our Manager will be paid a disposition fee of 1.00% of the proceeds received from the repayment of the principal amount of any of our debt investments or any other disposition of the underlying real estate.
-Indeterminable at this time.

-Accountable Expense Reimbursements Our Manager will be entitled to receive an accountable expense reimbursement for documented expenses of our Manager and its affiliates incurred on behalf of our company that are reasonably necessary for the performance by our Manager of its duties and functions.
+To the extent organizational and offering expenses exceed 0.50% of the gross proceeds raised in the offering, our Manager will pay such amounts without reimbursement from us. \$375,000 Operating Stage: Asset Management Fee: Our Manager will be paid an annual asset management fee of 0.25% of the total principal amount of the Bonds outstanding.
+The asset management fee will be paid quarterly in advance. \$187,500 per year Accountable Expense Reimbursements Our Manager will be entitled to receive an accountable expense reimbursement for documented expenses of our Manager and its affiliates incurred on behalf of our company that are reasonably necessary for the performance by our Manager of its duties and functions.
 The accountable expense reimbursement will be reimbursed monthly to our Manager.
 Indeterminable at this time.

-[Remainder of page intentionally left blank]
+[Remainder of page intentionally left blank] 62

-63